DmitriGekhtman/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/logging.md

 The first step is to create a ConfigMap with configuration for FluentBit.

-Here is a minimal ConfigMap for a Fluent sidecar which
+Here is a minimal ConfigMap for a Fluent Bit sidecar which
 * Tails Ray logs.
 * Outputs the logs to the container's STDOUT.
 ```yaml